Robodox-599/Pixy/C++/README.md

   - **This Piece of code is extremely important!**
   - Make sure to understand this function in conjuction of GetStart() function :)
+  - Finds out how many identified objects by pixy

 - FollowBlock()